12 Most Powerful TRX Upper Body Workouts

 TRX Tricep Extension

-• For this TRX upper body workout, begin in a standing position, facing away from the anchor point, holding the TRX handles with your palms facing downward.
+• For this TRX upper body exercise, begin standing, facing away from the anchor point, holding the TRX handles with your palms facing downward.

 • Extend your arms straight out in front of you at shoulder height, keeping your body in a straight line and your core engaged.